elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_intro.md

 3.0
 ```

-Success!
-Everything works as expected in the tests, and we have an interactive
+Everything works as expected in the tests, and now we have an interactive way
-way of checking our code too.
+of checking our code too.

 ## The Pipe Operator

 Our third `test` case uses a common pattern seen in programming.
 We break up our
 code into small chunks, and we assign the values to variables.
 This has a great
-benefit of being able to name things in an obvious ways, but Elixir has an
+benefit of being able to name things in obvious ways, but Elixir has an
-alternative method that really helps rethink how we write our code!
+alternative method that really helps rethink the way we write our code.

 The idea behind the "pipe operator" (`|>`) is that it enables us to think about
 our functions in terms of data transformation.
 So instead of using variables,